-Piano for Life
+Piano for Life (Streaming)

 Lessons

-Lesson 1 - Harmony in Motion (Free Preview)
+Lesson 01 – Harmony in Motion

-Lesson 2 - The Heart of Harmony (Free Preview)
+Lesson 02 – The Heart of Harmony

 All chord structures, in fact all music, is based on 3 note chords called triads.
 There are only four kinds of triads.
 They are amazingly simple in structure.
 All four can be built from two simple building blocks explained during this lesson.

-Lesson 4 - Professional Sounds
+Lesson 04 – Professional Sounds

 All of the music in lesson 4 comes from the chords below even though the symbol may not always be displayed on your screen.

-Lesson 8 - A Close Friendship
+Lesson 08 – A Close Friendship

 Our ability to learn new music efficiently is directly related to our ability to see the continual relationship between the melody and the chords that support it.